 It is not often a group of secondary drama students is given the opportunity to enjoy an intimate and intense theatre experience, but this is certainly the case for our drama students.
 Drama participants can become involved in staging full theatre productions or take part in theatresports.

-At Churchie, drama productions are run professionally and students have the opportunity to take on a variety of roles and responsibilities either on or behind stage.
-The creative team comprises of an artistic director/designer, assistant director, costume designer, prop manager, set designer, floor manager, producer, set constructer, stage manager and marketing manager.
+At Churchie, drama productions are run professionally, and students have the opportunity to take on a variety of roles and responsibilities either on or behind the stage.
+The creative team comprises an artistic director/designer, assistant director, costume designer, prop manager, set designer, floor manager, producer, set constructer, stage manager and marketing manager.

 A large cast of actors, orchestra and ensemble are also involved.